schubi2/autoyast_test/README.md

 * Fetching all local RPMs (defined in build_iso/sles12.local_packages)
 * Fetching official SLES12 ISO
 * Generating a new SLES12 ISO with this new RPM packages
-* Copying new SLES12 ISO to test environment (directory kiwi/iso)
+* Copying new SLES12 ISO into test environment (directory kiwi/iso)

 This new ISO image will be used for running tests in the future.